Item Preparation Quick Tips

 Below are quick tips to item preparation.
 For detailed information, click on any of the services.

 Garbage and yard waste collection services are provided weekly.
 Recycling collection service is provided every-other-week but on the same day as garbage and yard waste collection.
 Bulky waste collection is provided on the same day as other collection services but must be scheduled for collection - please call CharMeck 311 (704.336.7600) or schedule online.

 All collection items need to be placed curbside no sooner than the day before your scheduled collection day and no later than 6:00 am day of collection.

-Placing tape in the shape of an X across entire TV screens or any glass.
+- Empty all appliances, remove any doors on appliances, and place tape in the shape of an X on TV screens and any glass.
+This reduces risk of injury.